-Manual therapy combined with exercise demonstrated long term improvements in pain (pooled SMD -0.87, 95% CI -1.69 to -0.06), function/disability, and global perceived effect compared to no treatment in patients with neck pain, although this conclusion is based on low quality studies.
-161 The same systematic review identified better quality evidence which demonstrated that manual therapy and exercise provides greater short term relief compared with exercise alone (pooled SMD -0.50, 95% CI -0.76 to -0.24).
-There were no long term differences across multiple outcomes.
-161 Combined therapy resulted in greater pain reduction and improved quality of life compared to manual therapy alone (pooled SMD -0.31, 95% CI -0.61 to -0.02); heterogeneity: p=0.04, I2=0%).
-161
+Manual therapy combined with exercise demonstrated long-term improvements in pain (pooled SMD -0.87, 95% CI -1.69 to -0.06), function/disability, and global perceived effect compared to no treatment in patients with neck pain, although this conclusion is based on low-quality studies.
+The same systematic review identified better quality evidence which demonstrated that manual therapy and exercise provides greater short-term relief compared with exercise alone (pooled SMD -0.50, 95% CI -0.76 to -0.24).
+There were no long-term differences across multiple outcomes.
+Combined therapy resulted in greater pain reduction and improved quality of life compared to manual therapy alone (pooled SMD -0.31, 95% CI -0.61 to -0.02); heterogeneity: p=0.04, I2=0%).
+In the same systematic review identifies the same systematic review identifies a pain of the same systematic review identifies a pain of the same systematic review identifies the same sy

-Manual therapy may provide short term relief compared with control (pooled SMD -0.90, 95% CI -1.78 to -0.02).
-Nine or 12 sessions were superior to three for reduction in pain, disability and cervicogenic headache.
-These results are based on low quality studies.
+Manual therapy may provide short-term relief compared with control (pooled SMD -0.90, 95% CI -1.78 to -0.02).
+162 Nine or 12 sessions were superior to three for reduction in pain, disability and cervicogenic headache.
+These results are based on low-quality studies.
 162

-Low quality evidence supported a single session of thoracic manipulation for immediate pain reduction compared to placebo for patients with chronic neck pain (NNT 5, 29% treatment advantage).162
+Low-quality evidence supported a single session of thoracic manipulation for immediate pain reduction compared to placebo for patients with chronic neck pain (NNT 5, 29% treatment advantage).
+162